apache/zeppelin/docs/interpreter/livy.md

       <td>Adding extra libraries to livy interpreter</td>
     </tr>
 </table>

+**We remove livy.spark.master in zeppelin-0.7.
+Because we sugguest user to use livy 0.3 in zeppelin-0.7.
+And livy 0.3 don't allow to specify livy.spark.master, it enfornce yarn-cluster mode.**

 ## Adding External libraries
 You can load dynamic library to livy interpreter by set `livy.spark.jars.packages` property to comma-separated list of maven coordinates of jars to include on the driver and executor classpaths.
 The format for the coordinates should be groupId:artifactId:version.